ycpcs/fys100-fall2015/agenda/day04.md

 Annotate your graph paper sketch to indicate repeated elements.
 In [Lab 2](../labs/lab02.html) we will explore ways of concisely expressing repetition in a Processing program.

+*Update*: Please read [Lab 2](../labs/lab02.html).
+Don't worry if you don't understand everything completely; I would just like you to have a sense of what we will be trying to accomplish in class.

 <div class="clear"></div>